Frequently Asked Questions

 How much time will it take to be in the Cohort?

 Applicants selected for the cohort should expect to spend ~10 hours per week on their projects.
 Most people who do this work spend morning because they are motivated and interested and want to change the world.
-The teams will get together for a group meeting approximately once per month to discuss mutual challenges, plan next steps, and create a group of innovators who know how to find each other across the institution.
+The teams will get together for five meetings over ten weeks for teaching, to discuss mutual challenges, to plan next steps, and create a group of innovators who know how to find each other across the institution.

 If I invent something, do I preserve the rights to it?